anipin/Project_GCData/CodeBook.md

 - featuresTrain -> train/x_train.txt
 - labelsTrain -> train/y_train.txt
 - subjectTrain -> train/subject_train.txt

+Other transformations which are done are as below:

 - Merging is done to merge the subject, labels and features for both test and train
 - Colnames of features are updated based on featureNames
 - The featurs, activity and subject data are merged into "mergeData" set